ejfranco06/neighborhood-bars-map-udacity/README.md

 * The side bar list all bar that are close by
 * The filter allows you to find bars by narrowing them down by Name
 * The map will show you where they are located.

+## APIs used
+* Google maps API for showing map content
+* fourSquare API for  bar venues listing